Differentiable Annealed Importance Sampling and the Perils of Gradient Noise: Related Works

 \section{Related Works}

-For ML estimation (or partition function estimation), Sequential Monte Carlo (SMC)~\citep{doucet2001introduction, del2006sequential} is another popular method which is derived from partial filtering method.
+For ML estimation (or partition function estimation), Sequential Monte Carlo (SMC)~\citep{doucet2001introduction, del2006sequential} is another popular method which is derived from particle filtering.
 While SMC is based on a different intuition from AIS, the underlying mathematics is equivalent.
 In SMC, the intermediate distributions are defined by conditioning on a sequence of increasing subsets of data.
-Therefore, we expect our analysis in Section~\ref{sec:blr} would also apply to SMC.

-Besides, both AIS and SMC are closely related to a broader family of techniques for partition function estimation, all based on the following identity from statistical physics: $\log \partition_K - \log \partition_0 = \int_0^1 \expect_{\params \sim p_\beta}\left[\frac{d}{d\beta}\log f_\beta(\params) \right]d\beta$.
+Both AIS and SMC are closely related to a broader family of techniques for partition function estimation, all based on the following identity from statistical physics: $\log \partition_K - \log \partition_0 = \int_0^1 \expect_{\params \sim p_\beta}\left[\frac{d}{d\beta}\log f_\beta(\params) \right]d\beta$.
 In particular, the weight update in AIS can be seen as a finite difference approximation.
 In comparison, thermodynamic integration (TI)~\citep{frenkel2001understanding} estimates this integration using numerical quadrature, and path sampling~\citep{gelman1998simulating} does so with Monte Carlo integration.
-Recently, \citet{masrani2019thermodynamic} connected TI and variational inference for a tighter bound on the log ML.
+Recently, \citet{masrani2019thermodynamic} connected TI and variational inference for a tighter bound on the log ML, but they computed each intermediate term using importance sampling rather than annealing-based sampling algorithms.
+More recently\footnote{The paper appeared on arXiv after we submitted the paper.}, \citet{thin2021monte} proposed a similar algorithm based on sequential importance sampling with unadjusted Langevin kernels in the context of variational auto-encoders.
 Concurrently, \citet{geffner2021mcmc} proposed the same algorithm as our DAVI with a focus on the empirical side.